wanderview/quota-storage-partitioning/explainer.md

 Tableau has provided feedback in a [privacycg storage-partitioning issue](https://github.com/privacycg/storage-partitioning/issues/21) that partitioning seems to work well so far for their 3rd party use case; embedded analytics.

+AMP currently uses a 3rd party iframe to preload assets, like a [service worker](https://amp.dev/documentation/examples/components/amp-install-serviceworker/), when a page is served from the AMP cache.
+This will break with the proposed partitioning.
+Preloading across the origin boundary will likely require a separate, targeted API.

 We expect additional stakeholder feedback to be shared after publishing the explainer.
 It will be added here when available.

 ## References & acknowledgements